 - If you do not have the interviewer’s contact information, request a business card so that you can send a thank you note.

 After the Interview

-- Did any questions stump you?
-Now is the time to improve your answers for the next interview.
+- Evaluate your performance.
+Did any questions stump you?
+Consider how you can improve your answers for the next interview.